apacgps/intelligent-apps/Hands-On Lab/src/contoso-chatbot-management/README.md

 2. A webhook that listens for subscription changes.
 3. A private portal for the publisher to monitor customer subscriptions.

 The project is implemented in .NET and uses the commercial marketplace billing system, including the [SaaS Fulfillment API (v2)](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2) and [Marketplace Metering Service API](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/marketplace-metering-service-apis).
-The SaaS Accelerator models how a typical SaaS platform interacts with the marketplace APIs to provision subscriptions for customers, enable logging, and manage commercial marketplace subscriptions.
+The project models how a typical SaaS platform interacts with the marketplace APIs to provision subscriptions for customers, enable logging, and manage commercial marketplace subscriptions.

 ## Commercial Marketplace Documentation

-Before using this project, please review the commercial marketplace documentation resources below to understand the important concepts, account setup, and offer configuration requirements for publishing SaaS SaaS application offers.
+Before using this project, please review the commercial marketplace documentation resources below to understand the important concepts, account setup, and offer configuration requirements for publishing SaaS application offers.

 - [Mastering the Marketplace - SaaS Offers](https://aka.ms/MasteringTheMarketplace/saas-accelerator).
 Zero-to-Hero Training on Azure Marketplace SaaS offers using the Accelerator.
 - [Commercial marketplace documentation](https://docs.microsoft.com/azure/marketplace/).
 Getting started and top articles